laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 > k = -I \* &Delta;(1/&omega;) / &Delta;t

 Again, &Delta;t introduces a type of undesired volatility.
-Testing has shown that even when &Delta;t is chosen to span the entire recovery phase, reducing the effect of single values of *CurrentDt*, the calculated drag factor is too unstable.
+Testing has shown that even when &Delta;t is chosen to span the entire recovery phase, reducing the effect of single values of *CurrentDt*, the calculated drag factor is still too unstable.

 To make this calculation more robust, we again turn to regression methods (as suggested by [[7]](#7)).
 By transforming formula 7.2 to the definition of the slope of a line, we get the following: